HiroshiMakinoLaboratory/ChiaEtAl/GLM_demo/README.md

 - Windows 10

 #### Software requirements:
-This package has been tested and on
+This package has been tested on
 - MATLAB R2017a
 - MATLAB R2018b